-We aim to calculate the attacker's time-averaged profit under the modified DAMs while performing both selfish mining and orphan exclusion attacks.
+In the remainder of the paper, we aim to calculate the attacker's time-averaged profit under the modified DAMs while performing both selfish mining and orphan exclusion attacks.
 The first step towards calculating the attacker's time-averaged profit is to calculate the length of the orphan exclusion attack.
 This length represents the period during which the attacker can prevent the honest miners from adding an honest block to the blockchain and reporting the orphaned blocks.
-It is obvious that if the attacker's mining power is less than the honest miners', the attacker cannot continue orphaning all the honest blocks forever, and there will be an honest block that gets added to the blockchain and terminates the orphan exclusion attack [34].
-Note that the concept of honest block exclusion is similar to the suppression concept introduced in [35], where the attacker tries to suppress the honest blocks and put them out of the main chain.
-While the authors in [35] have focused on calculating the number of suppressed honest blocks, in this paper, we try to find the length of consecutive suppressed honest blocks.
+It is obvious that if the attacker's mining power is less than the honest miners', the attacker cannot continue orphaning all the honest blocks forever, and there will be an honest block that gets added to the blockchain and terminates the orphan exclusion attack [21].
+Note that the concept of honest block exclusion is similar to the suppression concept introduced in [22], where the attacker tries to suppress the honest blocks and put them out of the main chain.
+While the authors in [22] have focused on calculating the number of suppressed honest blocks, in this paper, we try to find the length of consecutive suppressed honest blocks.

-B. The length of the orphan exclusion attack
+B. The length of the orphan exclusion attack under $DAM_1^{modified}$

-In this section, we aim to calculate the average length of the orphan exclusion attack performed by attacker A at the end of each epoch under the modified DAMs.
-To calculate the length of the longest possible orphan exclusion attack, we assume attacker A enjoys the highest communication capability and can predict future block miners.
+In this section, we aim to calculate the average length of the orphan exclusion attack performed by attacker $\mathcal{A}$ at the end of each epoch under the modified DAMs.
+To calculate the length of the longest possible orphan exclusion attack, we assume attacker $\mathcal{A}$ enjoys the highest communication capability and can predict future block miners.
 We first explain the impact of communication capability and predictability on the orphan exclusion attack.

-Definition 5 (Mining sequence).
-A mining sequence, which is denoted by S, is an ordered list of blocks that specifies the miner of each block.
-B_i^H (B_i^A) is used to represent the ith honest (adversarial) block in the mining sequence S. The blocks in S are ordered by the time at which they are mined.
+Definition 4 (Mining sequence).
+A mining sequence, which is denoted by S, is an ordered list of blocks that specifies the miner of each block. $B_i^H$ ( $B_i^A$ ) is used to represent the ith honest (adversarial) block in the mining sequence S. The blocks in S are ordered by the time at which they are mined.